 Orphan Care Provider E (OCP-E) - Southern Mozambique

 This OCP chose a global path to initial training.
 She chose to visit several different countries to survey the practices of orphan care and learn how it was being done. “(The) what, why, and how in various countries…” She found that family style homes were best and children did well in schools.
-She began her organisation in Mozambique 15 years ago with the intent of doing it as a smaller, home-style operation.
+She began her organization in Mozambique 15 years ago with the intent of doing it as a smaller, home-style operation.
 Somehow 15 kids ended up with her.
 She is now on 4th group of kids.

 For her, the younger she can have them come in the better for their long-term prospects.
 She has found that older children have many more “issues” to deal with and are more challenging because of the additional complexity.